Privacy policy

 UKRIO Advisory Service

-UKRIO provides independent, expert and confidential advice on the conduct of academic, scientific and medical research, from promoting good practice to addressing poor practice and misconduct.
-We cover all subject areas and any issues relating to research practice.
+UKRIO’s Advisory Service provides independent, expert and confidential advice on the conduct of research, from promoting good practice to addressing poor practice and misconduct.
+It covers all subject areas and any issues relating to research practice.
 Our Advisory Service is open to all, including members of the public, research participants, patients, individual researchers, research students and research organisations.
 UKRIO welcomes enquiries on general or hypothetical topics, as well as those on specific research projects, issues and cases.
-Personal information that is given to us when ‘an individual’ contacts our advisory service may be part of a data set that UKRIO may publish anonymised, aggregate data to illustrate the work of the Advisory Service.
-However, such information would not identify any individuals or organisations.

 Similarly, UKRIO may publish or otherwise circulate case studies for use as training or educational material.
 Case studies will always be anonymised and published with the permission of the service user(s) who brought the matter to our attention.